hturner/PlackettLuce/README.md

 ## Going Further

-The full functionality of **PlackettLuce** is illustrated in the package vignette, along with details of the model used in the package and a comparison to other packages.
+The core functionality of **PlackettLuce** is illustrated in the package vignette, along with details of the model used in the package and a comparison to other packages.
 The vignette can be found on the [package website](https://hturner.github.io/PlackettLuce/) or from within R once